LaurenDahlin1/h3_index_demo/README.md

 ## What is H3

 H3 is a global grid system made of hexagons.
 It assigns every location on Earth to a hex id.
 Each level of detail is called a resolution.
 Low resolutions have big hexes.
 High resolutions have small hexes.
+See the [H3 documentation](https://h3geo.org/docs/core-library/restable#appendix-methodology) for more details.

 Choosing the right resolution matters.
 If the hex is too big, you lose detail.
 If the hex is too small, the data gets sparse and noisy.
 In a real project you would test several resolutions and see how sensitive the analysis is to the choice of index.